-Low to None: The overall short-term unmitigated health risk associated with animal contact diseases at Al Asad AB was considered Moderate (for rabies, Q-fever) to Low (for anthrax, avian influenza).
-Preventive measures such as consuming approved food sources;

-Page 19 of 26 Reviewed by CENTCOM SG (13 September 2016) Final Approval Date (21 August 2017) immunization; and avoidance of animals and farms reduced the health risk to low to none.
+Low to None: The overall short-term unmitigated health risk associated with animal contact diseases at Camp Redleg was considered moderate (Q-fever) to low (rabies).
+Preventive measures such as consuming approved food source, immunization and avoidance of animals and farms reduced the health risk to low to none.
 Confidence in risk estimate was medium.

-Low: The long-term risk for rabies is Low because the incubation period for rabies can be several years in rare cases.
+Low: The long-term risk for rabies is low because the incubation period for rabies can be several years in rare cases.